libp2p/specs/webrtc/README.md

-1. **No need for trusted TLS certificates.** Enable browsers to connect to public server nodes without those server nodes providing a TLS certificate within the browsers trustchain.
+1. **No need for trusted TLS certificates.** Enable browsers to connect to public server nodes without those server nodes providing a TLS certificate within the browser's trustchain.
 Note that we can not do this today with our Websocket transport as the browser requires the remote to have a trusted TLS certificate.
 Nor can we establish a plain TCP or QUIC connection from within a browser.